dbrumley/maven-example/README.md

 as a dependency.

 This project chose Maven to help avoid some dependency hell issues.
-In particular, two were important to understand for integrating new tests:
+In particular, three were important to understand for integrating new tests:

 * **Centralized Repository**: Maven is designed around centralized binary repositories.
 The default `https://mvnrepository.com` hosts terabytes of